pamaral148/cpp/part_two/README.md

 # CPP Part Two

-This directory contains assignments for part two of the C++ program.
+This directory contains assignments for part two of the C++ course.